ajtarragona/censat-client/README.md

 #### <a name="instances"></a>instances($census_name, $entity_name, $options=[])
-Returns all instances in a given census and entity
+Returns all instances in a given census and entity.

 ###### Options:
 -  *fields* : comma separated field names that will be returned.
 Alias "basefields" will return id, version and dates.